-The Unglamorous Truth About My First Year of Business
+The Unglamorous Truth About My First Year of Business Sometimes you're better off not knowing what you're getting into.

 There's no question that running your own business is fulfilling.
 You've seen the glamorous Instagram photos of sandy feet and laptops by the ocean, and the Facebook posts exclaiming (literally exclaiming, with five exclamation marks, minimum), "I love my job!!!!!"